amirmc/fosdemo/cubie_setup.md

-Throughout this document I'll refer to the wireless interface as `wlan1`; on a CubieBoard, it's likely that the wireless dongle will be `wlan0` instead.
+Throughout this document we'll refer to the wireless interface as `wlan0`;
+on a CubieTruck, it's likely that the wireless *dongle* will be `wlan1` instead.

 * install hostapd (for wireless access point) and dnsmasq (for dhcp server):